noobdna/nsd/Docs/api_devices.md

 	•	last_alert_at
 	•	last_risk_update_at

-This information is useful for investigations and monitoring device behavior.
+This information is useful for investigations, monitoring, and device behavior analysis.

 ⸻

 Relationships

-Devices are linked to:
+Devices are linked to multiple entities in the NSD system.

 Entity	Relationship
 Organization	Device belongs to organization